 Open Source Shopping Carts vs Hosted Ones - Who’s On Top?

 The only difference between extensions and regular open source platforms is that plugins aren’t independent, they can only be added to an existing website.
-Also, according to some experts, they’re not suited for large businesses, due to limited functionality.
+Also, according to some experts, while traditionally seen as less suited for large businesses due to perceived limited functionality, its ecosystem has grown to support a wider range of enterprise needs.

 WooCommerce has proved its strength within our service as well.
 Our recent data shows a strong and growing trend towards WooCommerce, often rivaling or surpassing migrations to Magento, indicating the continued intensity of their competition.
 As you can see - the rivalry is heating up.